2026 Women of Distinction

 “ The Power of Her ”

-YWCA Southwestern Illinois is honored to celebrate its 35th Annual Women of Distinction Gala on Thursday, March 12, 2026, at the Lewis and Clark Community College Commons in Godfrey, Illinois.
+YWCA Southwestern Illinois was honored to celebrate its 35th Annual Women of Distinction Gala on Thursday, March 12, 2026, at the Lewis and Clark Community College Commons in Godfrey, Illinois.
 This signature event is an evening of inspiration, elegance, and purpose—bringing together community leaders, advocates, and supporters to honor extraordinary women whose leadership is shaping our region.

 As the largest and most visible tribute to women leaders in Southwestern Illinois, the Women of Distinction Gala celebrates the power of women to lead, uplift, and transform communities.
 Each year, we gather to reflect on the impact of women whose professional achievements, volunteer service, and personal leadership embody the YWCA mission of eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.